JhuangLab/ngstk/README.md

 ### gvmap

 [gvmap](https://github.com/JhuangLab/ngstk/tree/master/inst/extdata/tools/gvmap/) is an R package to draw mutations and fusions heatmap.
 It relies on *configr*, *rsvg* R package.
+This package is an external tool that will be develop independently by [ytdai](https://github.com/ytdai/gvmap).

 ![](https://github.com/Miachol/ftp/raw/master/files/images/gvmap_fig1.png)